RussellRyanH/AIFSD_Finetuning/README.md

 Upload the test_data.csv file created in the previous section to Google Drive

 When running the notebook, be sure to update the path to test_data.csv in order to reflect the configuration of your Google Drive.

+Note: The testset-results.csv file that I generated is located in the evaluation_data folder